doctrine/shards/docs/sharding.rst

 You can `read up on UUIDs on Wikipedia
 <http://en.wikipedia.org/wiki/Universally_unique_identifier>`_.

-The drawback of UUIDs are the segmentation they cause on indexes.
-Because UUIDs in their default implementation are not sequentially generated, they can have negative impact on index access performance.
+The drawback of UUIDs is the segmentation they cause on indexes.
+Because UUIDs are not sequentially generated, they can have negative impact on index access performance.
 Additionally they are much bigger than numerical primary keys (which are normally 4-bytes in length).

 At the moment Doctrine DBAL drivers MySQL and SQL Server support the generation